GuiCavi/spotify-xp/README.md

 After you finished setting up the environment variables, to run the project just use the commands

-`yarn` - to install the dependencies
+1. `yarn` - to install the dependencies

+1. `yarn link` - to link the custom CLI

-`sxp init` - it will ask for the environment variables needed to run the project
+1. `sxp init` - it will ask for the environment variables needed to run the project

-`sxp run (or yarn start)` - to run development env
+1. `sxp run or yarn start` - to run development env

 ## Environment variables